Office: Daniels College of Business, 455

 |MGMT 4401||Managing Cross-Cultural and Virtual Teams||2|

-MGMT 4201 Persuasive Communications - Digital, Oral, Written (2 Credits)
+MGMT 4201 Persuasive Communications in Leadership (2 Credits)

 Many surveys show that employers want job candidates with strong communication skills.
 Similarly, success in a graduate program requires the ability to articulate your thoughts clearly and persuasively in all forms.
 In this course, we study the principles of effective oral, written, and digital communications.
 We accomplish the learning outcomes of this course by critically examining yours and others’ communications styles, practicing oral and written forms, maintaining effective social media presence, and delivering impactful and persuasive presentations.

-MGMT 4202 Profiles in Leadership and Management (2 Credits)
+MGMT 4202 Personal Development and Intentional Change (2 Credits)

 This course is a seminar designed to provide exposure to mid- to high-level executives and the decisions they face.
 A diverse set of speakers are invited to class to describe their career path, views on leadership and management, and particularly challenging decisions they faced during their career.
 The speakers are selected to represent a variety of business types both for-profit and non-for-profit, career paths, and leadership and management perspectives.
 The course encourages students to evaluate the speakers in the context of selected dimensions of leadership and management.